Arkansas Court Records

 What do Arkansas Bankruptcy Court Records Contain?

-• Chapter of bankruptcy code under which the petition is filed
+- Chapter of the bankruptcy code under which the petition is filed

 Are Bankruptcy Records Public Information in Arkansas?

 Yes, bankruptcy records are considered public information in Arkansas and in the United States as a whole.
 The Federal Records Act and Freedom of Information Act give members of the public the right to access and copy public bankruptcy records in the state.
-Bankruptcy records are available on various public platforms including local newspapers.
+Bankruptcy records are available on various public platforms, including local newspapers.
 However, the right to public access is not an umbrella law.
-Some sensitive financial and personal information are exempted from public view.
+Some sensitive financial and personal information is exempt from public view.
 Such details include the social security number, bank account numbers, full names of minors, passwords, trade secrets, and more.
 In addition, bankruptcy records sealed by court order are not public information.
-Certain old bankruptcy records are disposed/destroyed pursuant to 44 USC § 3303.
+Certain old bankruptcy records are disposed of/destroyed pursuant to 44 USC § 3303.
 Such records are no longer public by virtue of age.

 How to Get Arkansas Bankruptcy Records